-All glass surfaces should be cleaned on a regular basis with any commercial household-type glass cleaner.
+All glass surfaces should be cleaned on a regular basis with MOPAR® Glass Cleaner, or any commercial household-type glass cleaner.
 Never use an abrasive type cleaner.
-Use caution when cleaning the inside rear window equipped with an electric defroster.
-Do not use scrapers or other sharp instruments that may scratch the elements.
+Use caution when cleaning the inside rear window equipped with electric defrosters or the right rear quarter window equipped with the radio antenna.
+Do not use scrapers or other sharp instrument that may scratch the elements.